AjDDcatoria/CITE-Enrollment/README.md

 - **Room Creation:** Instructors can create rooms for their classes through the web interface.

-- **Automatic GC Creation:** Upon creating a room, the system automatically generates a corresponding Google Classroom instance.
+- **Automatic GC Creation:** Upon creating a room, the system automatically generates a corresponding Online Classroom instance.

 - **Student Enrollment:** Students can enroll in available rooms by providing necessary details.